saberinformatics/plp-semantic-ui/README.md

 # Semantic UI components for Pipeline Pilot
-Build beautiful interactive web reports and web apps.
+Build beautiful web reports and web apps.
 Leverage the power of [Semantic UI](http://semantic-ui.com) from Pipeline Pilot.

 Co-developed and extensively stress-tested in a pharma environment by the famed QuickHits team at AbbVie and Saber Informatics.
 Click to visit the [main project site](https://saberinformatics.github.io/plp-semantic-ui).